 This is Slow Pitch Softball.
 The pitch must be thrown underhand and be lobbed in.
 The arc on the ball must be of a reasonable angle to be determined by the umpire.

 For a pitch to be called a strike, the player must swing and miss OR hit a foul ball OR not swing and the pitch be called a strike by the umpire.
 Slow pitch strike mats (home plate extensions) will be used to determine a “called strike.”
-If the pitch hits the orange strike mat (or one ball width around the edge), then it may be called a strike.
-Simply hitting the white home plate will not constitute a strike.
+If the pitch hits the plate or the orange strike mat (or one ball width around the sides and back of either), then it may be called a strike depending on the pitch angle.
+The pitch angle may not exceed 16 feet.

 Balls and Strikes